Timmeey86/FS22_StickyFeet/README.md

 This is a mod for Farming Simulator 22 which allows you to stay on moving vehicles without falling off.

+This is a beta version which is currently in the testing stage.
+Expect bugs.

 ## Videos

 Since videos can best explain this mod: